 Since the amount of effort, time, and expense required to obtain a CNA license is comparatively not significant, some CNAs don't take the status of their licenses seriously enough.
-Even if you only just received your license or will be receiving it soon, you should be aware of how to verify its status should the need arise.
+Even if you only just received or will be receiving it soon, you should be aware of how to verify your CNA license should the need arise.
 Note that it probably will again and again during your career, as many situations require CNAs to prove that they are legitimately licensed.

 If you believe that you possess a valid CNA license, why would you need to verify its status?
 First of all, do you even know when it is due to expire?
 Even if it was recently issued or renewed, do you know if any complaints have been placed on your record?
 Furthermore, how can you be sure that the information on your license is accurate?

-You may not be worried about verifying your CNA license at the moment, but it pays to know what to do when the time comes.
+You may not be worried about CNA license verification procedure at the moment, but it pays to know what to do when the time comes.
 It is not a matter of if the time will come because it definitely will, as evidenced by the information above.

-The most common ways to verify a CNA license include:
+The most common ways on how to verify a CNA license include:

 How to Deal with Incorrect Information

 If you discover errors or other problems while verifying your CNA license, it is important to take steps to correct them as quickly as possible.
 That's especially true if your record inaccurately shows records of complaints or disciplinary actions against you, as these can threaten the status of your license and future employability.
 You can check your licensing authority's website to see if they have a process in place.
 Otherwise, contact them directly.